tjanson/wire-docs/src/how-to/install/installation.md

 instructions may need to be modified).
 See [how to install docker](https://docker.com) for instructions.

+On ubuntu 18.04, connected to the internet:

+apt install docker.io

 Create a fresh workspace to download the artifacts:

 ```